imagej/imagej.github.io/_pages/plugins/deep-zoom.md

 The current version uses [Seadragon Ajax](http://seadragon.com/developer/ajax/) to display the zoomable pannable image.
 Deep Zoom ordinarily uses Microsoft's [Silverlight](http://www.microsoft.com/silverlight/) browser plugin for Windows and macOS; there is a [Moonlight](http://www.go-mono.com/moonlight/) implementation available for Linux.
 It would be possible to have a checkbox to create a Silverlight version of the HTML, which might offer smoother zoom & pan.

-This plugin uses {% include github org='uw-loci' repo='deep-zoom-plugin' source='com/centerkey/utils/BareBonesBrowserLaunch.java' label='BareBonesBrowserLaunch' %} to launch a new browser window.
+This plugin uses {% include github org='uw-loci' repo='deep-zoom-plugin' branch='master' source='com/centerkey/utils/BareBonesBrowserLaunch.java' label='BareBonesBrowserLaunch' %} to launch a new browser window.

 ## Limitations